haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_dockerization.md

 >      - db
 >```
 >
->Also, we need to remove .env.docker from .dockerignore, so that .env.docker can be copied into container for later django-environ to read.
+>Also, we need to remove .env.docker.dev from .dockerignore, so that .env.docker.dev can be copied into container for later django-environ to read.
 >
 >In this case, if we run the same test again, you will see the result as followings:
 >